annalinhvu/annalinhvu/README.md

-👋 Hi, I’m Anna (@annalinhvu), currently working as a Senior BI Engineer and pursuing a master degree at UPenn part-time.
+👋 Hi, I’m Anna (@annalinhvu), currently working as a Senior Business Intelligence Engineer and pursuing a master degree at UPenn part-time.
 I also graduated from Vanderbilt with a bachelor's degree in Economics.

 👀 I’m passionate about all things data—engineering, manipulation, optimization, and visualization.
 With a foundation in SQL, Python, Tableau, and ETL processes, I’m now diving into Java to deepen my technical skills.
 I also have extensive experience in marketing analytics and consumer insights.